 Why does any of this matter?
 While everyone is hot on the topic of AI and the potential of robots or cyborgs taking over the world, there is a very real possibility that we will be able to manipulate our own brains and enhance our own brain power (without the need for a neural lace) in the very short term future.
 But what will that mean for humanity?
 Besides being able to download Algebra 1 through Calculus within a few minutes and saving hundreds of hours learning various other courses, criminal forensics may be forever altered, and our ability to share memories and feelings may be as simple as transferring a file on your iPad – just press send on Facebook and the whole world can share the memory of your first kiss … While there may be plenty of room for abuses in these various upcoming technologies, there is a certain degree of excitement that should come with these brain manipulations as well.
 Beyond Alzheimers and PTSD applications that have been well considered, we could rapidly race to a new level of intelligence.
 Neglected children could catch up in school within a matter of minutes or days (assuming of course we can get past the “takes time to stabilize new memories stage of technology”), employees could be trained for new jobs nearly instantaneously, and complicated international negotiations could find a common level of understanding in minutes instead of days (“understanding” doesn’t imply resolution).
 Myriads of other applications could be quickly envisioned with very little effort.
 Of course, that won’t solve all of our problems and despite the 10% brain myth, our brains will eventually get full (without Elon Musk’s neural lace) but it sure makes for an interesting future.

-I investigated some abuses and interesting glitches that may arise with these upcoming technologies last year in the short story anthology 5 Blades, which can be found on Amazon – the story is called Assassin Hunter.
-I’ll be publishing the paperback version of 5 Blades in the near future (days or weeks).
-Until then, what do you think about these scientific developments?
+I investigated these questions in my latest novella, entitled Assassin Hunter (now available in paperback).
+Here is a free excerpt: Chapter 1.
+What do you think about these scientific developments?
 Why are they not getting more press?
 How will different religions ethically address these issues and … does it matter if they happen before those religions are largely aware of what is happening in the first place?